blueset/project-lyricova/README.md

 - `lyricova`: Lyrics blog (similar to version 1).
 - `common`: Common code shared between jukebox and lyricova.
 - `lyrics-kit`: Fetch and parse lyrics from various sources.
+- `react-balance-text-cj`: Balance line breaks on web for Chinese and Japanese text.

 ## The name